Adaptive Behaviour Skills in Angelman Syndrome

-Research has shown that there are differences in mobility between the different genetic subtypes of Angelman syndrome.
-Individuals with the deletion subtype are the most severely affected with 50% not being able to walk by the age of 5.
+Research has shown that there are differences in mobility between the different genetic causes of Angelman syndrome.
+Individuals with the deletion genetic cause are the most severely affected with 50% not being able to walk by the age of 5.
 In contrast around 95% of individuals with Angelman syndrome not caused by deletion are able to walk by the age of 5.

 Communication skills in Angelman syndrome are often severely impaired and the majority of individuals with Angelman syndrome have an absence of expressive speech.
 Although expressive speech is usually limited, there are some individuals with Angelman syndrome that can use one or two word phrasing.
 Expressive communication skills (ability to express oneself) are usually more impaired relative to receptive language skills (ability to understand others).
 Difficulties with other areas of expressive communication have also been reported including gesture, signing and the use of alternative communication devices.
 Individuals with Angelman syndrome often use a number of non-verbal strategies to communicate including, for example, approach, touch and pushing a person's hand away.
 Some older children may be able to sign or use communication boards whereby they point to what they want.